somallg/soft-skills/README.md

 * "Tell it like it is" - but in a polite and respectful way

 ## Quiz 11: What did we learn about Delegation, Communication, and Saying Not

+# Section 7 - Bonus Course & Conclusion

+## Lecture 35: Bonus: Upgrade to MasterClass to Continue Your Journey!

+## Lecture 36: Bonus: Become a SuperLearner to learn, read, and memorize faster

+## Lecture 37: What we've learned, conclusion, and congratulations
+* Keep learning, optimizing, hacking, and improving
+* This course is designed to help you make more time for the things that **really** matter.
+Like doing the things you love with the people you care about.